Cambridge SU: has-been or never-was?

 “A stark contrast with the social and community hubs student unions form at other universities.”

-For many students, the current SU building proves a lacklustre central hub, providing few opportunities where those from different colleges can mingle.
+Particularly for students from outer colleges, the need for a “centralised hub” is not currently filled by the SU building.
 For one student, the lack of a social SU has caused difficulty in meeting people.
-They stated that, “the role of the SU is to be a neutral party, separate from the college system,” yet a lack of student engagement has meant that the best inter-college hangouts occur at central pubs, like the Pickerel.
+They stated that: “the role of the SU is to be a neutral party, separate from the college system,” yet a lack of student engagement has meant that the best inter-college hangouts occur at central pubs, like the Pickerel, which, they explained, “aren’t supposed to be a student hub, [or] a student union”.

+Yet they did not believe there was much choice.
 On whether the SU could ever succeed, the student stated: “I don’t think they could ever turn it around […] student culture thrives on its history.”
 With Cambridge “a word-of-mouth culture,” the SU simply is not the place to go.
+Why would you propose a hangout at the SU when you could just go to your college bar?

 “The SU simply is not the place to go”